Characters of the Final Fantasy VII series: Concept and creation

 With Advent Children following works, the cast was redesigned.
 While designing the characters, the staff discovered that it was impossible to translate the Final Fantasy VII designs into the film.
-Thus some identifying characteristics had to be discarded.
+Therefore, some identifying characteristics had to be discarded.
 Cloud's redesign was a combination of eight different designs, from his super deformed appearance in the game to his more realistic appearance in the film.
-The difficulties in making Sephiroth led the staff to reduce his appearances in the film.
-It took them two years to develop and refine his look.
-Nozue also had difficulty developing a framework for Tifa's body that was "balanced, yet showed off her feminine qualities".
-For Dirge of Cerberus, the Tsviets were designed with the idea of creating a sense of balance for the warriors with which players would already be familiar; primarily Vincent, Cloud and Sephiroth.
-Meanwhile, the prequel Crisis Core operated on the principle that this game dealt with those characters' "younger days", so that new elements could be added without changing the characters too much.
+The difficulties in making Sephiroth led the staff to reduce his appearances in the film; it took them two years to develop and refine his look.
+Nozue also struggled to develop a framework for Tifa's body that was "balanced, yet showed off her feminine qualities".
+For Dirge of Cerberus, the Tsviets were designed with the idea of creating a sense of balance for the warriors with which players would already be familiar, primarily Vincent, Cloud and Sephiroth.
+Meanwhile, the prequel Crisis Core operated on the principle of dealing with these characters' "younger days", so that new elements could be added without changing them too much.
 One of the primary reasons Zack was chosen as the protagonist was because his fate was predetermined.
-The addition of the character of Genesis to the story came about after discussions between producer Hideki Imaizumi and the character's Japanese voice actor, Gackt, as Imaizumi had been impressed with the characters' brief appearance in the secret ending to Dirge of Cerberus: Final Fantasy VII, and felt there was great room to expand the character.
+The addition of Genesis to the story came about after discussions between producer Hideki Imaizumi and the character's Japanese voice actor, Gackt.
+Imaizumi had been impressed with the characters' brief appearance in the secret ending to Dirge of Cerberus: Final Fantasy VII, and felt there was potential to expand on the character.
 Sephiroth's role was specifically written to give him a more human side.

-Rather than using the character models and graphical style of Advent Children, which by that point had been developed using ten-year-old technology, the team decided to create new designs and models for characters: Nomura wished to balance the realism of Advent Children with cartoon stylization.
+Rather than using the character models and graphical style of Advent Children, which by that point had been developed using ten-year-old technology, the team decided to create new designs and models: Nomura wished to balance the realism of Advent Children with cartoon stylization.
 Nomura was in charge of the revamped main character designs, while designer Roberto Ferrari was in charge of designs for secondary characters.
 Character modeling was supervised by Visual Works, Square Enix's CGI development branch.
-Cloud Strife's initial redesign for Final Fantasy VII Remake departed more dramatically from the original's, but was later altered to more closely resemble Nomura's original concept.
-Tifa Lockhart's original appearance was changed to make her look more realistic as members from the staff realized her design would not fit fight scenes.
-Sephiroth appears during the Midgar scenario despite not being properly introduced until a flashback Cloud experiences.
+Cloud's initial redesign for Final Fantasy VII Remake departed more dramatically from the original, but was later altered to more closely resemble Nomura's original concept.
+Tifa's original appearance was changed to make her look more realistic, as members from the staff realized her design would not fit fight scenes.
+Sephiroth appears during the Midgar scenario, despite not being properly introduced until a flashback Cloud experiences.
 Vice noted that Cloud sees the future of Aerith in the original 1997 game, leaving her fate unknown to returning fans.
 The main characters were adjusted in various ways for Remake.
-Rather than the "cool and collected" Cloud as seen in other games, Remake depicts his apathetic attitude as a façade to mask his insecurities.
-Nojima wanted to convey that his standoffishness could be seen as lame.
-Nojima worked hard to make the interactions between those three natural.
+Rather than the "cool and collected" portrayal of Cloud seen in other games, Remake depicts his apathetic attitude as a façade to mask his insecurities.
+Nojima wanted to convey that his standoffishness could be seen as lame, and worked hard to make the interactions between the three natural.
 In addition to returning characters, the team decided to expand the role of minor characters and write new characters.